 Here at UserGuiding, we have recently launched this really cool resource center feature that basically looks like this.

 And once you start playing around with the modules, it becomes interactive!

 You can get to a URL but also trigger a guide or a checklist…

-Differences Between Traditional Help Centers and Interactive Help Centers
+Differences Between a Traditional Help Center and a Resource Center

 1- Access to Help

 You can normally access a traditional help center in-app or via the product’s website.
 You get redirected to the help center domain and then look for help.

 I say there are too many steps to that.

 With a resource center, you not only access help directly in-app but also get interactive answers.
 You actually learn what you want to learn, and do it without jumping between tabs.

 A traditional help center typically has a knowledge base full of articles, probably FAQs down below and if you are lucky, there might be some video tutorials.